What causes drug abuse? 3 possible conditions

 - child abuse

-Alcohol is present in beer, wine, or liquor and is legal for adults over the age of 21 to purchase and drink.
-The body rapidly absorbs alcohol through the stomach and small intestine and into the bloodstream.
+Alcohol is found in beer, wine, and liquor.
+It’s legal for adults over the age of 21 to purchase and drink in the United States.
+Your body rapidly absorbs alcohol from your stomach and small intestine into your bloodstream.

 - 12 ounces of beer